Aksy199/akshay-mishra-wassertoff-frontendinterTask/README.md

-it is mobile responsive as tailwind css is mobile responsive here are some screenshot of developing phas of this project
+it is mobile responsive as tailwind css is mobile responsive here are some screenshot of developing phase of this project

 ![Screenshot (320)](https://github.com/user-attachments/assets/22cd0584-1a8d-444a-bfe7-10ec5bea8153)